raspberrypilearning/using-pip-on-windows/worksheet.md

     ![Open a command prompt](images/cmd-prompt.png)

-    If you are not using a home computer (e.g. you are using a computer on a school network), you may not see `Command Prompt` appear in the menu, or you may not be allowed to open it as you lack administrator privileges.
-Please speak to your network manager about whether you are permitted to use the command prompt to install Python software as it is common for command prompt access to be disabled.
+    If you are not using your own computer at home (e.g. you are using a computer on a school network), you may not see `Command Prompt` appear in the menu, or you may not be allowed to open it as you lack administrator privileges.
+Please speak to your network manager about whether your network allows the use of the command prompt to install Python software as it is common for access to be blocked.
 If you are not permitted to use the command prompt, pass this guide to your network manager so that they can install Python libraries on your behalf.

-1. Type in the following command to see if pip is already installed:
+1. Type the following command into the command prompt and press Enter to see if pip is already installed:

     ```bash
     pip --version